 This rain-forest-like oasis is located in the middle of Germany and offers visitors an exclusive beach experience not far from Berlin.

 Tropical Islands has a constant temperature of 26 degrees Celsius (78.8F) with a rain forest that houses over 600 species of plants.
-Home to the tallest water slide in Germany, a spa area, restaurants and bars, it is a perfect family day trip location.
+Home to the tallest water slide in Germany, a spa area, restaurants and bars, it is one of the perfect day trips from Berlin for families.

 Time from Berlin Hbf: 50 minutes to the Brand Tropical Islands station, then hop on the free shuttle bus